mmistakes/minimal-mistakes/_drafts/http4s-tutorial.md

     case req@POST -> Root / "directors" =>
       for {
         director <- req.as[Director]
-        _ = directors.addOne(director.toString, director)
+        _ = directors.put(director.toString, director)
         res <- Ok.headers(`Content-Encoding`(ContentCoding.gzip))
                 .map(_.addCookie(ResponseCookie("My-Cookie", "value")))
       } yield res
   }
 ```

 The above code uses the _for-comprehension_ syntax making it more readable.
 However, it is possible only because we initially import the Cats extension methods of `cats.syntax.flatMap._` and `cats.syntax.functor._`.
-Remember that for `F`, an implicit type class `Monad[F]` must be defined.
+Remember that an implicit type class `Monad[F]` must be defined for' F'.

 Last but not least, we changed the context-bound of the effect `F`.
 In fact, the `jsonOf` method requires at least an instance of `Concurrent` to execute.
 So, the `Monad` type class is not sufficient if we need to decode a JSON request into a `case class`.